BobKerns/rpi-image-tool/README.md

 ./dockerify 2021-10-30-raspios-bullseye-arm64.img myacct/pi:bullseye
 ```

-The resulting image can be run with the `pi` comamand:
+The resulting image can be conveniently run with the `pi` comamand:

 ```bash
 ./pi myacct/pi:bullseye